 So if you are happy to buy a second or third hand car that is an older model and possibly has a high kilometer reading on the clock then you could be lucky.

-Types of repossessed cars selling at auction under R50,000 include:
+Types of repossessed cars under R50,000 for sale at vehicle auctions include:

 - Ford Fiesta